 In 2015, five years after his family had to pay thousands of pounds in fees to sell their home, Akshay Ruparelia founded Doorsteps.co.uk, a UK-based online real estate agent.
-In its early days, he worked during lunch breaks in school and knocked on people's doors to ask them if they herself an "accidental entrepreneur."
-The wanted to sell their house.
+In its early days, he worked during lunch breaks in school and knocked on people's doors to ask them if they wanted to sell their house.
 His hard work paid off.
 Today, his startup is the tenth largest real estate agent in the UK and is valued at GBP 18 million.
-In 2018, Akshay was included in the London waste is produced when raising a child.
-Power 100, a list of 100 most influential people in London.
-Doorsteps' "unique selling proposition" Addo - now 28 - founded the Power to is its low fees.
+In 2018, Akshay was included in the London Power 100, a list of 100 most influential people in London.
+Doorsteps' "unique selling proposition" is its low fees.
 In an industry where even online estate agents charge at least GBP 800 upfront, Doorsteps charges just GBP 99.
 Instead of hiring full-time professionals, "mums and dads" across the UK freelance for him.
 Then, using the Internet, he made it super-easy to list properties.
-He backed this with responsive customer terprise."
-In 2018, her ride-sharing service service - which helped him get positive reviews online - and word-of-mouth.
+He backed this with responsive customer service - which helped him get positive reviews online - and word-of-mouth.
 "When the public saw the need for a service, they got behind it," he says. -Sankalp Khandelwal